Our Founder

 Q. Anything you want to say that I haven’t covered?

-A. Right now, we have a drug and alcohol counselor and her associates that come to the houses and see the women weekly in a one-on-one session and bill their insurance.
+A. Right now, we have a drug and alcohol counselor and her associates who come to the houses and see the women weekly in a one-on-one session and bill their insurance.
 She also holds 2 groups a week; one for gambling, and one for substance abuse.
 I feel so grateful that the residents have the opportunity to get this kind of treatment in the comfort of their home.
-It’s totally a “God-shot” that she picked the Davis House to work with.
+It’s totally a God Shot that she picked the Davis House to work with.